njteam-udacity/contact_book/README.md

   - ![Error: Localhost refused:][img]
   - [img]: /assets/images/error.png
     ```
-    This site can't be reached local
+    This site can't be reached
     **localhost** refused to connect.

     ERR_CONNECTION_REFUSED
     ```
-  - Then checkout your termial to see if any   dependencies were not installed.
+  - Then checkout your apple terminal or bash terminal to see if core dependencies were not installed.
 For example:

     ```
      which http-server